jrnickell/smash-up-die-nasty/Constitution.md

 There will be twelve teams in four divisions.
 The schedule will follow whatever is best supported by the host application.
 Four teams will be selected for the playoffs by the host application the first year.
 We will not use week 17, as most starting NFL players in playoff teams do not play that week.
-In year two, the playoff configuration may change to facilitate the move to the Sleeper app.
+In year two, the playoff configuration will change to facilitate the move to the Sleeper app.
+We will, starting in year two, have six playoff teams.
+We will still not use week 17 for the playoffs.
+The exact playoff configuration will be whatever is supported by the platform.

 ## Roster